HugoM-V/automotive-marketplace-retention-analysis/README.md

 ---

+## 🔭 Potential Next Steps

+Beyond the current analysis, several extensions could deepen retention understanding and strengthen decision-making:

+1. **Behavior Depth**

+      Go beyond simple “active/inactive” by analyzing sales volume and engagement intensity within each active month.

+3. **Average Time to Churn**

+      Measure the average lifetime from first activity to churn to identify segments with shorter or longer retention cycles.

+3. **Seasonality Drivers**

+      Distinguish whether December or summer slowdowns come from seller inventory cycles or from buyer demand — each implies different actions.

+4. **Auction Outcome Analysis**

+      Investigate unsuccessful auctions (pricing, timing, buyer activity) to identify friction points impacting seller retention.

+5. **Qualitative Feedback**

+      Combine quantitative trends with seller surveys or interviews to understand the underlying “why” behind churn or inactivity.

+6. **Recurring Duration**

+      Track how long sellers remain in the “recurring” state (consecutive active months) to detect loyalty patterns and potential early warning signals.

+These steps would help transform the retention model into a more predictive and operational tool, supporting long-term growth and proactive seller engagement.

+---

 ## 📄 Full Case Study (Extended PDF)
 For the complete analysis with detailed insights, segment deep-dives, and structured recommendations, the full case study is available here: